danielcml1/2017-07-16-gapminder-demo/README.md

 Code from a SCW held in UCSF on date

-We can also add text from our local machines.
+We can also add essays from our local machines.